HoloArchivists/twspace-dl/README.md

   -h, --help            show this help message and exit -i SPACE_URL, --input-url SPACE_URL
   -o FORMAT_STR, --output FORMAT_STR
-  -w TIME, --wait TIME  Wait for a space to end to download it -f URL, --from-master-url URL
+  -f URL, --from-master-url URL
                         use the master url for the processes(useful for ended spaces) -t THREADS, --threads THREADS